shettyg/ovn-docker/README.md

 For both the modes to work, a user has to install Open vSwitch in each VM/host that he plans to run his containers.

-For integration of OVN in the "overlay" mode with Docker's libnetwork, read [INSTALL.Docker.md]
+For integration of OVN with Docker's libnetwork, read [INSTALL.Docker.md]

 For backend tools that works independently of Docker's libnetwork, read [backend.md]